programminghistorian/ph-submissions/lessons/use-api-almost-without-coding-php.md

 {% include figure.html filename="Variables.jpg" caption="Outcomes of the variable examples (download the complete file)" %}

 Now, if you understand variables, let’s create a new PHP file called `europeana_api.php`.
-Copy and paste Sample 5 (Again, replace `YOUR_API_KEY`!) and save it.
+Copy and paste Sample 5 (replace `YOUR_API_KEY`, but do not remove `'` before and after YOUR_API_KEY.
+It is important that the variable is a string (Remember PHP data types?)) and save it.
 Please open your browser pointing to `localhost/europeana_api.php`.
 What do you see?

 **Sample 5**
 ```